Sweden at the Olympics: Dressage

 Dressage had one event included in 1900.
 It returned to the Olympic programme in 1912 and has remained in the Olympic programme ever since.
 Sweden participated in the discipline at the 1912 Games and has participated most times since then.

 Sweden has had two medal sweeps in the discipline, individual dressage in 1912 and 1920.

 Sweden's most successful athlete in the discipline is Henri Saint Cyr who won four gold medals.
 He won individual dressage in 1952 and 1956 as well as team dressage together with Gustaf Adolf Boltenstern Jr. and Gehnäll Persson both in 1952 and 1956.

 Sweden's remaining three gold medals were all won in the individual event.
 Carl Bonde won in 1912, Janne Lundblad won in 1920 and Ernst Linder won in 1924.

 The most successful female Swedish athlete in the discipline was Ulla Håkansson who won bronze in the team event in 1972 and 1984.

 The Swedish athlete with most participations in the discipline is Tinne Vilhelmson-Silfvén who participated in 7 Olympic Games between 1992 and 2016.

 Eventing

+Eventing has been included in the Olympic programme since 1912.
+Sweden has first competed in 1912 and has participated most times since then.

+Sweden have won seven gold medals in eventing.
+Four Swedish men have won two Olympic gold medals;

+Axel Nordlander won the individual event in 1912 and together with Nils Adlercreutz and Ernst Casparsson he won the team event in 1912 as well.
+Helmer Mörner won the individual event in 1920 and together with Georg von Braun and Åge Lundström he won the team event in 1920 too.
+Hans von Blixen-Finecke Jr. won the individual event in 1952 and together with Folke Frölén and Olof Stahre he won the team event in 1952 too.

+Petrus Kastenman is the final Swedish Olympic champion in the discipline, he won gold in the individual event in 1956.

+The most successful Swedish female eventing rider is Sara Algotsson Ostholt who won silver in the individual event in 2012.

+The Swedish rider with most participation in the event is Linda Algotsson who participated 5 times (1996, 2004–2016).